jaimemaqueda/DeepMS/README.md

 ## Usage

-### Training
+### Training and Processing Pipeline

-The training process follows a specific order due to component dependencies:
+The DeepMS framework requires a specific training and processing sequence due to component dependencies:

 #### 1. Train Voxel Autoencoder (VoxAE)